The Lost Tribes (album)

 The Lost Tribes is a compilation of rare material by A Tribe Called Quest, released in Japan.
-As of 2006, "ICU (Doin It)" was the most recent Tribe song, which was released in 2003.
+"ICU (Doin It)" was originally released in 2003 and was the last new music from the group until they released their sixth and final studio album, We Got It from Here...
+Thank You 4 Your Service, in 2016..
 "That Shit" is the only A Tribe Called Quest song released with vocals by Jay Dee.
 "Scenario (Remix)" was the B-side to the original.
 The original version of "Jam" can be found on Beats, Rhymes and Life, as well as the original "Stressed Out".